llvm/llvm-project/llvm/docs/LangRef.rst

    index type in an unsigned sense (``mul nuw``).
  * The successive addition of each offset (without adding the base address) does not wrap the pointer index type in an unsigned sense (``add nuw``).
- * The successive addition of the current address, truncated to the index type and interpreted as an unsigned number, and each offset, also interpreted as an unsigned number, does not wrap the index type (``add nuw``).
+ * The successive addition of the current address, truncated to the pointer index type and interpreted as an unsigned number, and each offset, also interpreted as an unsigned number, does not wrap the pointer index type (``add nuw``).

 For ``inbounds`` all rules of the ``nusw`` attribute apply.
 Additionally, if the ``getelementptr`` has any non-zero indices, the following rules apply: